cceh/rti/docs/_sources/lens_selection.rst.txt

 distance between camera sensor plane and object.

 You must also select a lens with the right focal length.
-Too small a focal length will make the pictured object tiny and too big a focal length will image only a part of the object.
+Too small a focal length will make the pictured object tiny and too large a focal length will image only a part of the object.

 With the Ø 50cm dome at CCeH, as a rule of thumb we use a 105mm macro lens for coin-sized objects and a 60mm macro for objects up to 10cm diagonal.